shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/best-practices-reporting-product-strategy.md

 ms.date: 10/28/2023
 ms.custom: yield-analytics-ui
 ---

 # Best Practices - reporting product strategy

 ## What are reporting products?

 Reporting products are products that are generally not sold, but are used for reporting purposes only.
 Reporting products can be used as shortcuts to:

 - Aggregating meaningful pools of inventory
 - Breaking out consumption and optimizing campaigns
 - Finding, upselling, and cross-selling opportunities

-Reporting products are created in, and typically exist in yield analytics only.
+Reporting products are created in, and typically exist in Yield Analytics only.
 This is contrary to rate-card products or custom products, which are typically imported from the ad server or order management system.

 ## Creating useful reporting products